-- It is the costs to assess the quality of the product from time to time.
-It is the costs related to evaluating, measuring, auditing, and testing the products, deliverables, or services of the specific product.
+- Appraisal costs are the costs to assess the quality of the product from time to time.
+They are the costs related to evaluating, measuring, auditing, and testing the products, deliverables, or services of the specific product.

 - Eg: Costs related to Testing, Inspections, etc.